adnan8474/EQA/README.md

 1. Download `template.csv` and fill it with your results.
 2. Go to the **Analysis** page and upload the completed file (`.csv` or `.xlsx`).
 3. Select a test from the dropdown and click **Run Analysis**.
-4. See console output for calculated mean, SD and CV for each device.
+4. The calculated mean, SD and CV for each device will appear in a results table below the data.

 This is a simplified proof of concept.
 More features such as charts, PDF/Excel export, and advanced statistics can be added.